Slip and Falls in Apartment Buildings

 Proving Liability in an Apartment Building Slip and Fall

-In order to prove that a landlord was responsible for an apartment building slip and fall, it must be established that:
+In order to prove that a landlord was responsible for an apartment building slip and fall in Tampa or elsewhere in Florida, it must be established that:

 - There was a dangerous condition